Brainvibe/Milestone1/README.md

 **Contact us** - Allows the user to contact the business to order cakes or to ask any other information they want to.

-### Features Left to Implement

-- **Online store** - Instead of using the contact form to order the cakes, a full e-commerce solution would be ideal.
-For the business and the customer.

-- **Different payment methods** - In order to reach to a wider range of customers.

-- **Social feed** - Real-time updates, from business social accounts and engagement with the potential customers.

 ## Technologies Used

-- **Visual Studio Code** - IDE used for this project.
-[Visual Studio Code Website](https://code.visualstudio.com/)

-- **Live Server** - VsCode extension developed by Ritwick Dey, it launches a local development server with live reload feature for static & dynamic pages.
-[Live server by Riwick Dey](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

 - **HTML** - Used to create the main structure of the website.